10 Best Cameron Diaz Movies You Must See

 6. Vanilla Sky (2001)

 Vanilla Sky’ works like a dream.
 It is one of director Cameron Crowe’s most distinctive films, despite it being the remake of a Spanish film titled ‘Abre Los Ojos (1997)’.
 It’s a psychological science fiction thriller of sorts that has to do with a man and his connection with his memories.
-There’s something about the creamy surrealistic style of this picture that I admire.
-Unlike other directors who venture into these kind of films like David Lynch, Michel Gondry, etc. Crowe’s execution feels a lot more conventional and straightforward.
+There’s something about the creamy surrealistic style of this picture that I admire, unlike other directors who venture into this kind of films, like David Lynch, Michel Gondry, etc. Crowe’s execution feels a lot more conventional and straightforward.
 The plot has to do with a prisoner named David Aames (Tom Cruise) who recounts his past with a psychologist from a prison cell, and goes on to talk about the relationships and confusions that he had to go through.

 Read More: Will Smith Movies